schlessinger-lab/pyvol/docs/source/partitioning.rst

 Partitioning Options
 ====================

 PyVOL can deterministically divide a binding pocket into subpockets.
 This can be run on the output of any surface determination that results in a single returned surface.
 PyVOL currently calculates *de novo* complete binding pocket surfaces prior to partitioning because determination of the overall pocket is computationally trivial relative to subdivision.
+Processing time scales with the volume and complexity of the studied pocket.
+Most jobs take just seconds, but partitioning a pocket with total volume exceeding 1000-1500 Å:superscript:`3` can extend computation time past one minute.

 .. figure:: _static/partitioning_parameters_gui.png
   :align: center

-  GUI section controlling user binding pocket partition into subpockets
+  GUI section controlling user binding pocket partition into subpockets with argument mapping: Subdivide -> `subdivide`, Max subpockets -> `max_clusters`, and Subpocket radius -> `min_subpocket_rad`

 Enabling Subpocket Partitioning
 -------------------------------